mcnutty26/music-get/README.md

 # music-get

 One of the (many) music server implementations for UWCS.
-While the other options out there may be shinier, music-get is intended to be a lightweight alternative prioritising simplicity over extra features.
-Playing works on a round robin system - each ip address gets something played before anyone can have something played twice.
+While the other options out there may be shinier, music-get is intended to be an easily maintainable alternative prioritising simplicity over extra features.
+Playing works on a round robin system - each bucket contains at most one item queued by a single IP.
+The back end binds to port 8080.

 ##Setup
+* create config.ini in bin, and have it contain the admin password
 * Create an apache virtualhost with the document root pointed at the music-get bin folder
 * Add ```Header set Access-Control-Allow-Origin "*"``` to the apache virtualhost
-* Run ```java -jar music-get.jar```
+* Run ```java -jar music-get.jar``` in bin
-The back end will bind to port 8080, and files will be stored in /tmp/musicserver/.

 ##API:
 * /list returns a JSON array representing the current queue
+* /last returns a JSON array representing the played items in the current bucket
 * /current returns a string containing the name of the currently playing item
-* /last returns a JSON array representing the played items in the current bucket
-* /add accepts a file via post and adds it to the queue (named file)
+* /add accepts a file via post (named file) and adds it to the queue
+* /url accepts a URL via post (named url) and attempts to download that file
+* /downloading returns a JSON array representing the currently downloading videos from /url
 * /remove accepts a guid via post (from /list) and removes that guid from the queue if the requesting ip queued that item
+* /admin/kill accepts a password via post and stops the currently playing item
+* /admin/remove accepts a guid (from /list) and a password via post and removes that guid from the queue

 ##Dependencies:
-* jetty (included)
+* Jetty (included)
 * JSON-java (included)
+* youtube-dl (included)
+* Java 8
-* mplayer
+* MPlayer
-* apache
+* Apache
 * PHP